adrybakov/wulfric/docs/source/api/constants/toradians.rst

 wulfric.constants.TORADIANS
 ***************************

-Constant that converts degrees to radians.
+Conversion constant from degrees to radians.